This post contains affiliate links that I could make a commission off of.

 If you follow The Golden Ratio 4 on any social media platform, you know just how much some dogs love carrots!
 Carrots can be a wonderful crunchy treat for your dog but if your dog has some teeth problems (like Rooster), you can also roast some carrots!
 That’s easy as just baking carrots for a few minutes until soft (more or less).
 Full carrots can be a great after dinner treat while baby carrots can be a great little treat while out on walks or working on training.

 A couple years ago, Milo discovered that the chickens I share with my neighbor actually produce wonderfully delicious eggs!
-Since then, he’s not allowed in the coop because he tries to eat all of the eggs in the coop!
+Since then, he’s not allowed in the coop because he tries to eat all of the eggs the chickens have laid.
 Eggs can be a great treat or addition to a dog’s diet, as they are a great source of protein.

 I’m sure that many people with dogs have given them some peanut butter at some point.
 Watching dogs eat even just a little bit of peanut butter is very amusing!
 Plus, peanut butter in bones or kongs make a great puzzle and treat for your pet because it makes them work for the treat!

-If you have a dog (or cat) that eats too fast, one solution is to put their food into a puzzle toy.
-Eating too fast can be a problem for some animals, as it could result in your pet throwing up not long after a meal.
+If you have a dog (or cat) that eats too fast, one solution is to put their food into a puzzle toy like a slow feeder bowl or interactive games where the pet has to find the food/treat.
+Eating too fast can be a problem for some animals, as it could result in your pet throwing up not long after a meal or even getting bloat, a potentially fatal condition.
 Puzzle toys can help slow down a meal and is an enriching and entertaining activity for your pet!
 Tully’s Training has a list of some of the best puzzle toys that do exist.